apimatic/apimatic-sdk-for-js/doc/controllers/apis-management.md

 ## Response Type

 This method returns an [`ApiResponse`](../../doc/api-response.md) instance.
-The `result` property of this instance returns the response data which is of type NodeJS.ReadableStream | Blob.
+The `result` property of this instance returns the response data which is of type `NodeJS.ReadableStream | Blob`.

 ## Example Usage